Armestrong History, Family Crest & Coats of Arms

 Perhaps the earliest recorded record is of Adam Armstrong, who was pardoned at Carlisle in 1235 for causing the death of another man.
 William Armestrangh served on an inquisition in the same city in 1274.
 Some of the family were found in the burgh of Langholm, Dumfries in early times.
 "This place derives its name from the level lands, or holms, here, on the river Esk; and appears to have been indebted for its origin to the erection of an ancient border fortress by the powerful family of the Armstrongs, of which fortress the ruins are still in tolerable preservation."

-Important Dates for the Armestrong family
+Early History of the Armestrong family

 This web page shows only a small excerpt of our Armestrong research.
 Another 260 words (19 lines of text) covering the years 1328, 1342, 1363, 1376, 1529, 1587, 1610, 1602, 1658, 1662, 1633, 1684, 1683, 1672 and are included under the topic Early Armestrong History in all our PDF Extended History products and printed products wherever possible.